'British FBI' recruiting 400 trainee officers

 Nick S, a 27-year-old technical officer in the NCA's cyber unit, told the BBC: "Each day brings a new challenge and we're pushing the boundaries of law-enforcement capability.

-"It's rewarding to see people reading an article on the train about an operation I contributed to."'New ideas'
+"It's rewarding to see people reading an article on the train about an operation I contributed to."

 Online applications for the NCA can be registered from next month.
 The window for applying will close after 8,000 forms have been received.